-Angkorian (vs. pre-Angkorian) sculpture features bell trees (or bell chimes) with two to five elements.
-These tools of sound are either hand-carried or suspended.
-Numerous bells, both isolated and grouped, have been excavated, adding to our knowledge.
-This is one of the rare cases in Khmer archaeomusicology where we have both iconography and objects.
-Epigraphy, on the other hand, does not tell us the name of the object, unless we are unable to distinguish it.
+Angkorian sculpture proper (as opposed to pre-Angkorian) shows bell trees (or bell chimes) consisting of two to five elements.
+These sound tools are either hand-held or suspended.
+Numerous bells, both isolated and grouped, discovered during excavations, enhance our knowledge.
+This is one of the rare cases in Khmer archaeomusicology where we have both iconography and objects simultaneously.
+However, epigraphy does not inform us about the name of this object, unless we are unable to distinguish it.
+This is the only study in the world on this subject.

 The present study is the result of a process of investigation spread over the period 2006-2023: iconographic research in Khmer temples, study of archaeological objects in museums and on the art market, recourse to intuitive archaeology.
 What's missing, however, is an analysis of materials, which we believe is possible since we have a few metal samples of broken bells.